 - IER Digital Service – data transfers between EROs and the Cabinet Office, data transfers between Cabinet Office and DWP.

 To verify your identity, the data you provide will be processed by the Individual Electoral Registration Digital Service managed by the Cabinet Office.
 As part of this process your data will be shared with the Department of Work and Pensions and the Cabinet Office suppliers that are data processors for the Individual Electoral Registration Digital Service.
-You can find more information about this here.
+You can find more information about how your data is used on the GOV.UK website.

 How long do we keep your information for?